 P.B. stood for Permanent Base, meaning a soldier was only fit for service at home.
 Soldiers impressed by the canaries resilience often made them pets after the war.
+157

 Letters to and from home were an important ritual, but immediate intimacies were needed as well.
-Camaraderie between men crossed and joined together the social classes of officers and ranks, and as the military historian John Keegan has shown, this was evidenced in displays of 'fellow-feeling' beyond conventional class distinctions.
+Letters to and from home were an important ritual, but immediate intimacies were needed as well.
+Letters are considered as and ranks, and as the military historian John Keegan has shown, this was evidenced in displays of 'fellow-feeling' beyond conventional class distinctions.
 There was strength to be gained in these linkages, as there was in cross-species fellowship between humans and birds.
 A First World War Australian poster depicts the native Australian birds that were taken by AIF troops.

 Figure 31: James F. Scott, Some of the birds of the AIF rank and file and others 1914-1918.
 M is for Mates Animals in Wartime from Ajax to Zep.
 Australian War Memorial book p.5.
+161

-&lt;sup>157 The AHRC Pets and Family Life Project Blog. https://pethistories.wordpress.com/2018/05/02/love-in-theair-canaries-on-the-western-front/Canaries on the Western Front.
+157 The AHRC Pets and Family Life Project Blog. https://pethistories.wordpress.com/2018/05/02/love-in-the-air-canaries-on-the-western-front/Canaries on the Western Front.
 Canaries on the Western Front, Posted on May 2, 2018 by Elle Larsson.

-&lt;sup>158 Soldier's Letters.
+158 Soldier's Letters.
 'A Trench Canary', Daily Mail, 1 February 1915, p.8.

-&lt;sup>159 John Keegan: Face of Battle, New York: Penguin, 1978 p.196.
+159 John Keegan: Face of Battle, New York: Penguin, 1978 p.196.
 See also John Laffin, Letters from the Front, 1914-18 (London: J. M. Dent, 1973), pp.9, 34, 108.

-&lt;sup>160 There is a memorial to Canaries and White Mice entitled The Tunnellers Friends, in the Scottish National War Memorial in Edinburgh Castle.
+160 There is a memorial to Canaries and White Mice entitled The Tunnellers Friends, in the Scottish National War Memorial in Edinburgh Castle.

-&lt;sup>161 See also: Mary Small and Vashti Farrer, Feathered Soldiers, ANZAC Day Commemoration Committee QLD Inc, 2005.
+161 See also: Mary Small and Vashti Farrer, Feathered Soldiers, ANZAC Day Commemoration Committee QLD Inc, 2005.

 Figure 32: Canaries are about fifteen times more sensitive to poisonous gas than people, so were used to detect the presence of poisonous carbon monoxide gas following mine explosions.
-Canaries and white mice were used to check the air purity in tunnels; their increased heart-beat would indicate a danger point.
+Canaries and white mice were used to check the air purity in tunnels; their increased heart-beat would indicate a danger point.162